contiv/contiv.github.io/websrc/source/documents/tutorials/container-101.md

 ```

 Let us conclude this section by checking the inter-container connectivity and external
-connectivity for the containers scheduled across multiple hosts
+connectivity for the containers scheduled across multiple hosts.

 ```
 agrant@tutorial-node1:~$ docker exec -it contiv-cluster-c1 /bin/sh